Calendar, boards, notes — your daily homepage.

 Already tracking attendance in Google Sheets?
 Pull it in, keep going.
 The tagline isn’t a metaphor — it’s a real migration path.

 Got your details.
-Joey will be in touch within 24 hours.
+We'll be in touch within 24 hours.
 Check your inbox — there's a quick acknowledgment there.